By Sorsa Editorial

 Getting the following list (who an account follows)

 Following lists are often more revealing than follower lists.
-A startup founder's following list shows which investors, competitors, and thought leaders they track.
-An influencer's following list reveals their information sources.
+A founder's following list shows which investors, competitors, and thought leaders they track; an influencer's following list reveals their information sources.

 Verified followers only

-If you only care about verified accounts (Blue, Gold, or Gray checkmarks), use the /verified-followers endpoint.
-Same request format, same response structure, but pre-filtered to verified users only.
-Useful for isolating high-profile followers without post-processing.
+If you care only about verified accounts (Blue, Gold, or Gray checkmarks), use the /verified-followers endpoint.
+Same request format, same response structure, but pre-filtered to verified users.
+Useful for isolating high-profile followers without post-processing the full list.

 Method 2: Browser Extensions

-Browser extensions like X Follow Exporter and XExporter run inside Chrome, using your active X session to scroll through the follower list and capture data.
-No coding required.
+Browser extensions like X Follow Exporter and XExporter run inside Chrome, using your active X session to scroll the follower list and capture data, with no coding required.
+They are the closest thing to a one-click export, and for small lists they are fine.

-How they work: You visit a profile page, click the extension icon, and it automates the scrolling process, extracting profile data as it loads.
+How they work: you open a profile, click the extension icon, and it automates the scrolling, capturing profile data as it loads.
 Results export to CSV, JSON, or Excel.

 Practical limits:

-- Speed.
-Extensions simulate browser scrolling with built-in delays to avoid triggering X's rate limits.
-Extracting 10,000 followers takes 30 to 90 minutes, compared to under 30 seconds via API.
+• Speed.
+Extensions add delays between scrolls to avoid tripping X's rate limits, so extracting 10,000 followers takes 30 to 90 minutes, against under a minute via API.

-- Volume caps.
-Free tiers typically limit exports to 200 records.
-Paid tiers (around $9.99/month) cap at 50,000 per export.
-For accounts with hundreds of thousands of followers, you hit a wall.
+• Volume caps.
+Free tiers usually limit exports to around 200 records.
+Paid tiers (typically in the $5 to $10 per month range) cap at 50,000 per export.
+Accounts with hundreds of thousands of followers hit a wall.

-- Session dependency.
+• Session dependency.
 Extensions use your logged-in X session.
-If X detects unusual scrolling patterns, it may temporarily throttle your account or serve CAPTCHAs.
-Your account is the one at risk, not a separate API key.
+Unusual scrolling patterns can prompt X to throttle your account or serve CAPTCHAs.
+The account at risk is yours, not a separate API key.

-- No automation.
-You cannot schedule recurring extractions or integrate with a data pipeline.
-Each export is a manual, browser-dependent process.
+• No automation.
+You cannot schedule recurring extractions or wire them into a data pipeline.
+Each export is a manual, browser-bound process.

-When extensions make sense: You need a one-time export of a few thousand followers, you do not write code, and you do not need to automate.
-For a marketing manager who needs to pull 500 followers from a niche account once a quarter, an extension is perfectly fine.
+When extensions make sense: a one-time export of a few thousand followers, when you do not write code and do not need to automate.
+For a marketing manager pulling 500 followers from a niche account once a quarter, an extension is perfectly fine.
+For a no-code option that does not lean on your own X session, the free Recent Followers tool and the API Playground run against a separate data layer instead.

 Method 3: DIY Scrapers with Selenium or Playwright

-- Fragile by design.
-These scrapers parse X's HTML structure, which changes without notice.
-Most GitHub repos in this space have not been updated in one to three years.
-If X changes a CSS class name or DOM structure, the scraper breaks silently or returns garbage data.
+• Fragile by design.
+These scrapers parse X's HTML, which changes without notice.
+Most public repos in this space have not been updated in one to three years.
+When X renames a CSS class or restructures the DOM, the scraper breaks silently or returns garbage.

-- Authentication risk.
-Every scraper requires your X session cookie or login credentials.
-You are handing your account access to a script that automates behavior X explicitly prohibits in its Terms of Service.
-Account suspensions are not theoretical; they happen.
+• Authentication risk.
+Every scraper needs your X session cookie or login.
+You are handing account access to a script that automates behavior X explicitly prohibits in its terms of service.
+Suspensions here are not theoretical.

-- Slow.
-Selenium-based scrapers load full browser pages, wait for JavaScript to render, then parse the DOM.
-Extracting 10,000 followers can take one to four hours depending on scroll speed and delays.
+• Slow.
+Selenium loads full browser pages, waits for JavaScript to render, then parses the DOM.
+Extracting 10,000 followers can take one to four hours.

-- Maintenance cost.
-Even if a scraper works today, someone on your team needs to fix it when it breaks next month.
+• Maintenance cost.
+Even a scraper that works today needs someone to fix it when it breaks next month.
 The ongoing engineering time often exceeds the cost of a paid API.

-When DIY scrapers make sense: You are a developer learning web scraping as a skill, you need a tiny one-off extraction, or you are working under constraints where no paid tool is an option.
+When DIY scrapers make sense: you are learning web scraping as a skill, you need a tiny one-off extraction, or you are under constraints where no paid tool is an option.

 Method 4: Manual Export via X's Data Download

-X lets you request an archive of your own account data via Settings > Your Account > Download an archive of your data.
-This archive includes a followers.js file with the user IDs of your followers, and a following.js file for accounts you follow.
+X lets you request an archive of your own account data through Settings, then Your Account, then Download an archive of your data.
+The archive includes a followers.js file with the user IDs of your followers and a following.js file for accounts you follow.
+This is the only method that needs no tool at all, and also the most limited.

-What you get: User IDs in JSON format.
+What you get: user IDs in JSON.
 No usernames, no bios, no follower counts, no profile data.
 Just numeric IDs.

-What you do not get: Any information about other accounts' followers.
-This method only works for your own account.
-And even for your own followers, you would need to resolve each user ID to a username and profile, which requires additional API calls anyway.
-The ID conversion endpoint can help with that step if you go this route.
+What you do not get: anything about other accounts' followers.
+It works for your own account only.
+And even for your own followers, you would still have to resolve each ID to a username and profile, which means API calls anyway.
+The ID conversion endpoints handle that step if you go this route.

-The conversion workaround: Several Reddit users have shared workflows for converting the followers.js file to CSV using online JSON-to-CSV converters after stripping the leading window.YTD.follower.part0 = wrapper.
-It works, but the output is still just IDs.
+The conversion workaround: people commonly convert the followers.js file to CSV with an online JSON-to-CSV tool after stripping the leading window.YTD.follower.part0 = wrapper.
+It works, but the output is still only IDs.

-When this makes sense: You are leaving X entirely and want a personal backup of who followed you.
+When this makes sense: you are leaving X and want a personal backup of who followed you.
 That is about it.

 How Much Does It Cost to Extract 50,000 Followers?

-Cost is where the methods diverge most dramatically.
-Here is what 50,000 followers actually costs with each approach:
+Cost is where the methods diverge most sharply.
+Here is what 50,000 followers actually runs with each approach.

-The math gets more decisive at scale.
-Extracting followers from 20 competitor accounts, each with 25,000 followers, means 500,000 profiles.
-With Sorsa API on the Enterprise plan ($899/mo), that is 2,500 requests at $0.0018 each: about $4.50 total.
-Trying that with a browser extension would take days of manual work.
-Trying it with Selenium would require a multi-account rotation setup to avoid detection.
+The gap widens at scale.
+Extracting followers from 20 competitor accounts at 25,000 followers each is 500,000 profiles.
+On the Sorsa Enterprise plan ($899/mo) that is 2,500 requests at $0.0018 each, about $4.50 total.
+The same job on the official API, at per-resource billing, runs into the thousands; with a browser extension it is days of manual work; with Selenium it needs a multi-account rotation to avoid detection.

 What to Do with the Data Once You Have It

-Extracting a follower list is step one.
-The value comes from what you do with it.
+Extracting the list is step one.
+The value is in what you do next.

 Filter by profile criteria

-Every follower profile from an API extraction includes bio text, location, follower count, and tweet count.
-You can segment the raw list immediately:
+Every follower profile from an API extraction carries bio text, location, follower count, and tweet count, so you can segment the raw list immediately.

 # Find high-value accounts: 1K+ followers, active, with a website in bio